What is human papillomavirus (HPV)?

 You can still be vaccinated if you have been infected with a type of HPV in the past.

-Who shouldn't get the HPV vaccine?
+Who should not get the HPV vaccine?

-The vaccine isn't suitable for people with certain bleeding disorders or a yeast allergy, or for pregnant women (although research shows there will be no significant effect on you or your baby if you have the vaccine and later find out you are pregnant).
+The vaccine is not suitable for people with certain bleeding disorders or a yeast allergy, or for pregnant women (although research shows there will be no significant effect on you or your baby if you have the vaccine and later find out you are pregnant).
 Ask your doctor if you're not sure whether you should be vaccinated against HPV.

 Vaccination is your best protection against HPV.
 This table explains how the vaccine is given, who should get it, and whether it is on the National Immunisation Program Schedule.
 Some diseases can be prevented with different vaccines, so talk to your doctor about which one is appropriate for you.